Apply for a Cal Grant in 2 easy steps!

-- If you are not a citizen, but attended a California high school for at least three years, graduated from a California high school or the equivalent, and are or will be attending an accredited California college or university, you should file the California Dream Act Application.
+- If you are not a citizen, but attended a California high school for at least three years or graduated early from a California high school with the equivalent of at least three years of credits and attended three years of elementary and secondary school, graduated from a California high school or the equivalent, and are or will be attending an accredited California college or university, you should file the California Dream Act Application.

 - You can also download a PDF version of the FAFSA or PDF version of the California Dream Act Application in English or Spanish which you will need to mail for processing.
 If you will be mailing in a paper application, be sure to make a copy for your records and obtain a Certificate of Mailing ($1.30 in addition to postage) from the Post Office so you can verify the date you mailed your forms.

 - *Missed the March 2 deadline?
 There is a second deadline, only for California Community College students, September 2.
 Submit the required forms before the September 2 deadline to be considered for this specific Cal Grant.
 There is a limited number of September Cal Grants available.

 File a certified grade point average (GPA) with the California Student Aid Commission by no later than March 2*.

 - Public high schools and public charter schools are mandated in legislation to automatically submit their current senior year students’ certified GPAs with the Commission, unless the parent or student has opted out.
 Additionally, some colleges automatically submit their students’ certified GPAs, however, you must confirm whether your school will file your GPA for you before the deadline.